erroronline1/ratchetWB/README.md

 ### Background
 Considering manually constructing circular ratchets an annoing task you can now choose between the automated creation of ratchets that allow only for one direction or ratches that allow both directions.
 For inset mechanisms you can just subtract the generated shape.

-Heavily <s>stolen</s> inspired from [looooos freecad.gears](https://github.com/looooo/freecad.gears) this workbench is supposed to create ratchets.
+Heavily <s>stolen</s> inspired from [looooos freecad.gears](https://github.com/looooo/freecad.gears).

-The workbench has been developed and tested with FreeCAD v0.20
+The workbench has been developed and tested with FreeCAD v0.20.

 ![screenshot](https://raw.githubusercontent.com/erroronline1/ratchetWB/master/freecad/ratchetWB/resources/screenshot.png)